sitanshu1000/Data-Visualization-Project/README.md

 (describe each sketch - how is the data visualized, what are the interactions, and how do these relate to the questions/tasks)

 The above sketch showcases 4 visualisations that I hope to incorporate into my project.
 The first visualisaiton is a wagon wheel with a player's skill attributes as the spokes of the wheel.
 I hope to create an interactive drop down where the user may be able to see the attributes for any player they wish.
 The attributes will be restricted to the 6 or 7 of the most important, so as not to clutter the visualisation.
+The user can intelligently see how each players' stats differ and compare the attributes for different on field positions.
 The second visualisation

 ## Open Questions